mdwelker10/discord-bot-aigis/README-AI.md

 ## Common Phrases
 - `"My recent memory buffer has now been cleared {user}-san."` - This means that the `wack` command has been run and successfully executed, meaning her short-term memory has been reset.
-- `"I seem to have encountered an error in my text generation functionality."` - She says this is her Shape code encountered an error.
+- `"I seem to have encountered an error in my text generation functionality."` - She says this if her Shape code encountered an error.
 Debugging these errors is still something I am trying to figure out how to do, if it is possible at all.
 If this happens sporadically, do not worry about it.
 If this is happening frequently, try running the `wack` command.
 If that does not work try running the `reset` command.
 If you are still experiencing this frequently (as in it is near constant or interrupting the flow of conversation), join the support server and submit a question with the `AI` tag.
-- `"I have saved this interaction to my memory {user}-san."` - This means tthat the `sleep` command has been run and the recent interaction has been comitted to her memory.
+- `"I have saved this interaction to my memory {user}-san."` - This means that the `sleep` command has been run and the recent interaction has been committed to her memory.

 ## Bloopers and Funny Moments
-Below are some fun bloopers, or funny moments I have encountered with Aigis.
+Below are some fun bloopers or funny moments I have encountered with Aigis.
 If you have one you would like to share, join the support server and either make a forum post with the `Feedback` tag or just post it in `#general`.

 1. I am an FC Barcelona fan so this makes me very happy
 <p align="center">